ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

    - Core architecture and Flask foundation are in place
    - Plugin connection management has been implemented with improved UI and API endpoints
    - Unit tests have been created for all implemented API endpoints
+   - Enhanced UI components have been implemented with HTMX, Alpine.js, rich preview capabilities, and responsive design

 3. **Next Steps**:
    - Continue implementing medium-priority features in Phase 2
    - Focus on ISA browser, Map visualization, and Microsoft Graph integration as the next medium-priority features
-   - Enhance UI components with Flask-specific capabilities
    - Implement integration tests for workflows
    - Prepare for user experience optimization in Phase 3